mistrzunio/multipla-poc/README.md

 - This PoC now implements an H.264 encoding + streaming path using `VTCompressionSession` and MCSession streams.
 The Host starts an OutputStream to the connected peer and writes length-prefixed NAL data.
 The Viewer parses incoming length-prefixed packets, builds a CMFormatDescription from SPS/PPS, and uses `VTDecompressionSession` to decode frames.
 - This is a proof-of-concept: the VideoToolbox paths are low-level and may need additional tuning (bitrate, keyframe interval, handling partial packets across stream reads).
 Run on real devices.

-If you want, I can now generate a complete `.xcodeproj` for you and wire these files in, or I can refine encoder settings and improve packetization/robustness (e.g., add RTP-like framing, sequence numbers, SPS/PPS retransmit, jitter buffer).
-Which should I do next?